autofireio/UnitySDK/README.md

 # Autofire | Unity SDK

-This is the Unity SDK for the **Autofire** - Game Analytics service.
+This is the Unity SDK for the **Autofire** - Game Optimization service.

 ## Get Started